General Time-Dependent Configuration-Interaction Singles I: The Molecular Case: Time propagator

 \section{Time propagator}

 The EOMs \eqref{eqn:td-cis-eoms-simplified} are solved by a simple 4\textsuperscript{th} order Runge--Kutta propagator, since that only requires the action of the Hamiltonian on the wavefunction.
 The action of the direct and exchange potentials on the particle orbitals \(\contket*{k}\) is computed by solving Poisson's problem via successive over-relaxation \cite{Young1950,Frankel1950}.
+The use of iterative solvers means that the computational complexity scales approximately linearly with the number of grid points, which in turn is given by

+and \(n_c\) is the number of channels.
 Orthogonality of the particle orbitals to the source orbitals is maintained by projecting out the latter from the former, every time the Hamiltonian is applied.

-To suppress reflections from the boundary of the computational domain, we use the complex-absorbing potential (CAP) by \textcite{Manolopoulos2002}, with a design parameter \(\delta=0.2\) leading to \(<\SI{1}{\percent}\) reflection for all momenta above \(k_{\textrm{min}}=\SI{1.5}{au}\).
-The CAP then spans the last \SI{4.37010}{Bohr} of the box in each direction.
+To suppress reflections from the boundary of the computational domain, we use the complex-absorbing potential (CAP) by \textcite{Manolopoulos2002}, with a design parameter \(\delta=0.2\) leading to \(<\SI{1}{\percent}\) reflection for all momenta above \(k_{\textrm{min}}=\SI{1.5}{\au}\) The CAP then spans the last \SI{4.37}{Bohr} of the box in each direction.
 To avoid lowering the convergence order of the propagator, the CAP is multiplied by the time step and applied as a mask function, separately from the other terms in the Hamiltonian.
 The reason for this is that the convergence of the propagator relies on the fact that the EOMs obey the Dirac--Frenkel variational principle

 If the EOMs are derived assuming a Hermitian \(\Hamiltonian\), the presence of the CAP may result in the EOMs no longer obeying \eqref{eqn:dirac-frenkel-ortho}.
 Applying the CAP as a mask function circumvents the issue.